kristendelane/triage-theater/README.md

 - Realistic patient advocacy tools and chronic illness resources
 - Unskippable trauma.
 Optional cats.

-Created by Kristen Alexander based on true events and unholy amounts of Zofran.
+Created by Wren Alexander based on true events and unholy amounts of Zofran.